South Korea prosecutors summon another Samsung executive

 Choi is accused of colluding with Park to pressure big businesses to contribute to non-profit foundations backing the president's initiatives and is in detention as she undergoes trial.

-Both have denied wrongdoing, although Park has apologised for exercising poor judgment.
+Both have denied wrongdoing, although Park has apologized for exercising poor judgment.

-Prosecutors accused Samsung chief Lee of paying bribes totalling 43 billion won (US$37 million) to organisations linked to Choi to secure the 2015 merger of Samsung C&T Corp and Cheil Industries Inc.
+Prosecutors accused Samsung chief Lee of paying bribes totaling 43 billion won (US$37 million) to organizations linked to Choi to secure the 2015 merger of Samsung C&T Corp and Cheil Industries Inc.

 Samsung has acknowledged making contributions to entities controlled by Choi but has denied accusations of lobbying to push through the merger.